 Do defendants get notice?

 Yes, the defense attorney can file a writ of habeas corpus challenging the indictment.
-If the writ is successful, the case will be dismissed.
-But judges rarely grant these writs of habeas corpus and instead allow the charges to be litigated in court.
+If the court grants the writ, the case will be dismissed.